-Vietnam vet lost his Purple heart as thieves swept into the Oroville Dam evacuation zone
+Vietnam vet lost his Purple Heart as thieves swept into the Oroville Dam evacuation zone

 After he was detained next to the rental truck, the deputy questioned a woman sitting in the truck, identified as Jessica Farias, and discovered she also was on searchable probation, the affidavit states.

-The deputy then searched the cab of the truck and found 10 credit cards in the names of two burglary victims from Marysville who had evacuated because of the flood threat and returned to find property missing from their home, including an American Express card; a Golden 1 Visa; JC Penny, Target and Kohls credit cards; a black leather backpack and a cell phone.
+The deputy then searched the cab of the truck and found 10 credit cards in the names of two burglary victims from Marysville who had evacuated because of the flood threat and returned to find property missing from their home, including an American Express card; a Golden 1 Visa; JC Penney, Target and Kohl’s credit cards; a black leather backpack; and a cellphone.

 “Based on my investigation, I have learned that other individuals in the same neighborhood (as the victims) have reported that their homes were also burglarized during the same period,” U.S. Postal Inspector La’Keisha Alexander-Abram wrote in the affidavit.